AliGhannadi/ticket-system/README.md

 - Beautiful Design
 - Developed With PHP/MySQL
 - High Performance
+- Send email to the userو related to information about the ticket

  How To Use it:
 1- Import MySQL Database File to PHPMyAdmin